Murder of Karyn Hearn Slover: Trial

-On May 18, 2002, the three Slovers were all found guilty of first-degree murder and were later sentenced to 60 years in prison, with both Michael Jr. and his father receiving an extra five years for the charge of concealing a crime.
+On May 18, 2002, the three Slovers were all found guilty of first-degree murder.
+They were later sentenced to 60 years in prison, with both Michael Jr. and his father receiving an additional five years for the charge of concealing a crime.

 Custody battle

-The following year in August 2003, there were concerns raised over the custody of Karyn Slover's son Kolten, who had been adopted by Mary Slover, Karyn's former sister-in-law.
-Authorities argued that Mary had been aware of the murder and could have potentially helped in concealing the crime.
-A judge later ruled that Mary was unfit as an adoptive parent and that she should not retain custody.
-Mary contested the ruling, which she claimed influenced a case worker to change her report, which initially contained a recommendation that Kolten be returned to Mary.
+In August 2003, a year after the convictions and seven years after the murder, there were concerns raised over the custody of Karyn Slover's son Kolten, who had been adopted by Mary Slover, Karyn's former sister-in-law.
+Authorities argued that Mary had been aware of the murder and potentially could have helped conceal the crime.
+A judge later ruled that Mary was unfit as an adoptive parent and should not retain custody.
+Mary contested the ruling, which she claimed influenced a case worker to change her report from one which had initially contained a recommendation that Kolten be returned to Mary.
 Despite this, Mary Slover officially lost custody of Kolten in October 2003.
 Kolten was later raised by his maternal grandparents, Larry and Donna Hearn, of Mt.
 Zion, Illinois.

 Appeal

 The Slovers appealed their murder sentences, stating that media coverage preceding the trial had tainted the potential jury pool and prevented them from receiving a fair trial.
 Concerns were also raised about other elements such as the animal DNA testing, as well as evidence that the murder could have been committed by one of several alternative suspects.
 A judge ruled against opening a second trial for the Slovers, stating that he found no evidence of misconduct or prejudice.

-Michael Slover Sr. died in June 2022.
+Michael Slover Sr. died in June 2022, at age 75.
 Michael Slover Jr. was released in March 2024.
-Jeannette Slover died in January 2025.
+Jeannette Slover died in January 2025, at age 77.

 Illinois Innocence Project

 The Illinois Innocence Project expressed interest in the Slovers, and conducted an investigation into the case.
-The group circulated a petition to have the Slovers' case re-examined as well as examining evidence to find potential proof that the Slovers did not commit Karyn's murder.
+The group circulated a petition to have the Slovers' case re-examined, while they studied for evidence that the Slovers had not committed Karyn's murder.
 The group requested that the fingerprint found at the Lake Shelbyville bridge be tested as evidence, but the move was rejected in 2010 by Associate Judge Timothy Steadman, who stated: "Because the latent print is not suitable for the requested testing, there is no potential to produce new evidence materially relevant to the defendants' assertion of actual innocence".

 On February 13, 2024, the Illinois Innocence Project filed a petition for post-conviction relief in Macon County Circuit Court, seeking to introduce new DNA evidence that the attorneys argue would exonerate the Slovers.
 “The new evidence ... has now demonstrated that at least three unknown male perpetrators murdered Karyn Hearn Slover and that Michael Slover Sr., Jeannette Slover and Michael Slover Jr. are innocent,” wrote Innocence Project attorney Leanne Beyer in the 77-page document.